-Over the last 20 years, there has been a growing body of literature that can be subsumed under the subject title ‘public understanding of science’.
-I became aware of work in this area around 2002, brought to it out of a desire for my own work to reach the public, knowing that academic journals are rarely read by people outside of universities.
+Over the last 20 years, there has been a growing body of literature that can be subsumed under the subject title ‘public understanding of science’, but it is also found in work investigating ‘science communication’.
+I started researching this area around 2002, brought to it out of a desire for my own work to reach the public, knowing that academic journals are rarely read by people outside of universities.

 While my own efforts to engage the public with my own academic research – which is sometimes seen as science – were complemented by researching the methods of this subject and in 2005, I wrote about how the language and expectations of this area of inquiry need to shift towards ‘public engagement with ethics’.